jefimh/OutFast/README.md

     - What class or classes you chose to create and how this is used in the game.

-If you get stuck at any point or would like help to solve a particular problem, remember to follow the steps of the 🚨 Troubleshooting Guide.
+If you get stuck at any point or would like help solving a particular problem, remember to follow the steps of the 🚨 Troubleshooting Guide.

 > **Assistant's note:** It's quite easy to get carried away and want to create a huge and complex game,